All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Irreducible structure faithful EPPA

 \item For every relation symbol $\rel{}{}\in L_\mathcal R$, we put if and only if $(x_1,\ldots, x_{\arity{}{}})\in \nbrel{\str{B}_0}{}$, and $\{(x_1,\str{V}_{1}),\ldots,\allowbreak (x_{\arity{}{}},\str{V}_{\arity{}{}})\}$ is generic.

 \item For every (unary) function symbol $\func{}{}\in L_\mathcal F$, we put

 \end{enumerate}

-Note that $(\id_L,\pi)$ is a homomorphism-embedding from $\str B$ to $\str B_0$.
-Observe also that $\str B$ is finite, because $B_0$ is finite, $U(x)$ is finite for every $x\in B_0$ (hence there are only finitely many candidate vertex sets for valuations structures), and there is at most one valuation structure on any candidate vertex set.
+Note that in the definition of $\func{B}{}((x,\str{V}))$ it holds that $\cl_{\str{V}}((y,\chi))$ is isomorphic to $\cl_{\str B_0}(y)$, so it is indeed a valuation structure for $y$.
+Also observe that $\str B$ is finite, because $B_0$ is finite, $U(x)$ is finite for every $x\in B_0$ (hence there are only finitely many candidate vertex sets for valuations structures), and there is at most one valuation structure on any candidate vertex set.

+The following claim (whose proof is quite technical and will be given at the end of this section) justifies our definition of genericity and the construction of $\str B$. \begin{claim} Let $\str D\subseteq \str B$ be irreducible.
+Then $D$ is generic. \end{claim}

+We also have this complementary fact to Claim~\ref{c:faithful:irreducible}, which will be useful several times in this section. \begin{claim} Let $\str D\subseteq \str B$ be such that $D$ is a generic set.
+Then the restriction of $(\id_L,\pi)$ to $\str D$ is an embedding $\str D\to\str B_0$. \end{claim}